kc-ml2/captioning_edgedevice/README.md

 Performance and Latency
 ------------------------------------------------------------

-Boot Latency
+Load Latency

-The model server loads the model once at startup and performs an initial warm-up pass.
+:The model server loads the model once at startup and performs an initial warm-up pass.

+VRAM Usage

+:GPU (NVIDIA TITAN V) memory usage is measured after the model is fully loaded and warmed up.

+Inference Latency

+:Image Captioning Latency (100 Images)

 ### 📊 Model Comparison